Propel Grants logo with tagline

 At a Glance

-• Purpose: Support final-stage proposal development for large, complex external funding opportunities.
+• Purpose: Strengthen near-ready, complex proposals targeting large-scale external funding opportunities.

-• Eligibility: Stanford faculty with PI status.
-School of Medicine applicants must include co-Principal Investigators (co-PIs) from other Stanford schools.
+• Eligibility: Open to Stanford faculty with PI status.
+School of Medicine applicants must include a co-Principal Investigator (co-PI) from another Stanford school.

 Funding Tier Award Amount Award Period Deadlines* Time Until Decision

-Small Propel Grants Up to $5,000 Six (6) months Rolling Three weeks
+Small Propel Grants Up to $5,000 6 months Rolling 3 weeks

 Considering a Propel Grant?

-To help ensure your project aligns with the program’s goals, we invite you to contact us before preparing a proposal.
+To help ensure your project aligns with the program’s goals, we invite you to contact us before preparing an application.
 We’re happy to discuss your idea and help determine whether it fits the Propel Grant’s purpose and scale.

 Email us